What Samsung Galaxy S21 rumors say about its battery life and sizes

-Samsung's latest flagship Galaxy S21 is just around the corner, with the Unpacked launch event scheduled to take place on Jan.
-14. We're expecting to see three different variants of the phone in different sizes, each of which will have a different battery size.
+Samsung's latest flagship phone, the Galaxy S21, is just around the corner, with the Unpacked launch event scheduled to take place on Jan.
+14, the last day of CES.
+We're expecting to see three different variants of the phone in different sizes, each of which will have a different battery size.

 Read more: Why now is the worst time to buy the Samsung Galaxy S20